Turkish symbolism – meanings found in trees, graveyards and flowers

 TURKEY EARTHQUAKE 2023 – How to help

 Turkey has a long and rich history easily seen in thousands of mosques, fountains, palaces and graveyards throughout the country.
 Library shelves groan under the weight of academic studies and research papers while internet sites and tourist guides abound, providing large swathes of information explaining important events and grand occasions.
-However within those places and behind the words on the page, there’s a whole other world of meaning, expressed through the language of trees, flowers, Islamic and Ottoman symbols.
+However within those places and behind the words on the page, there’s a whole other world of meaning in Turkish symbolism, expressed through the language of trees, flowers, Islamic and Ottoman symbols.

 It’s common to see giant Oriental plane trees (çinar ağaçı in Turkish) in the gardens of major mosque complexes and elsewhere in Turkey.
 In Turkish tradition these trees represent greatness, permanency, superiority and sovereignty.
 In the past, whenever the Ottomans conquered new lands they planted a plane tree near water to seal their right to rule and even now a plane tree is planted when a major mosque is built.
 Plane trees can live for hundreds of years, and even after they die the trunks are left in place and protected.
 Consequently, centuries after the person or event they symbolise has been forgotten, the tree stump still stands.